The Echo of the Imago Dei

 A century later, the Westminster divines were essentially saying what Calvin had said about the echo of the imago Dei.
 In his lectures on the law, Vindiciae Legis, Anthony Burgess distinguished between how natural law functioned before and after the fall, saying that when Adam was first created the laws of God were perfectly implanted in his heart, but after sin entered there existed only “residual fragments.”
 Burgess rejected the notion that the fall completely obliterated the law of nature—what he called common notions—from the heart.
 If men and women have no residual knowledge of God from their original state of innocence then humanity itself would cease to function.

-Although prominent twentieth century Reformed theologians rejected natural law theory, Fesko shows how earlier Reformers did not reject it.
+Although prominent 20th-century Reformed theologians had serious reservations about natural law theory, Fesko shows how earlier Reformers were very much at home with it.
 His analysis of theologians like Abraham Kuyper, Herman Dooyeweerd, and Cornelius Van Til concludes that they made serious errors in judgement by not fully examining primary sources and were largely influenced by Kantian-Enlightenment theological and historical methods.
 Fesko makes four observations about how earlier Reformers appropriated natural law theory:

 - They drew their ideas of the law of nature primarily from Romans 1:19 and 2:14-15.